 Two Worlds Cancer Collaboration has provided long-standing support for palliative care in Nepal including the Palliative Care Unit at Bhaktapur Cancer Hospital – located in one of the hardest hit communities.

-The Nanaimo Community Hospice twinning project and 2WCC have committed to help re-build the unit and provide continued mentorship and support for the next 3 years.
+The Partner in Compassion twinning project and Two Worlds Cancer have committed to re-build the unit and provide continued mentorship and support.

 Two Worlds Cancer Collaboration volunteers travel annually to the programs in Nepal providing mentorship and palliative care training support.
-Funding from 2WCC supported the development of a Nepali-language, palliative care nursing training manual.
+Funding from Two Worlds Cancer supported the development of a Nepali-language, palliative care nursing training manual.

 In September 2013, the Nepali government recognized palliative care as a health right which means healthcare providers can now receive government-approved training.

 This milestone was the culmination of efforts by NAPCare, supported and encouraged by Two Worlds Cancer Collaboration volunteers: Drs.
 Fraser Black, Stuart Brown, Robin Love, Simon Sutcliffe and Max Watson; and social worker Doug Ennals.
-This built upon earlier collaborative programs with 2WCC, INCTR, and the Nepali Ministry of Health to build the country's national palliative and cancer control strategies.
+This built upon earlier collaborative programs with Two Worlds Cancer, INCTR, and the Nepali Ministry of Health to build the country's national palliative and cancer control strategies.

 In 2014, Two Worlds Cancer Collaboration initiated support for a rural-based palliative care program in Makawanpur District.
 This project is an expansion of a successful pilot-project using community healthcare workers to provide palliative and end-of-life-care to remote villages which have not previously had access to care – Daman, Palung and Bajrabarahi.